 It is also important to note that some of BPD symptoms overlap with those of several other DSM-5 diagnoses, such as bipolar disorder and posttraumatic stress disorder (PTSD).
 Thus, BPD diagnosis should be made only by an experienced and licensed mental health professional (whose range of practice includes diagnosing mental disorders) and then only after a comprehensive assessment over time.
 People with BPD frequently need considerable attention from their therapists and are typically considered challenging clients to treat.
 However, BPD may not be the chronic disorder it was once thought to be.

-Other research, however, has suggested that there may be no gender difference in prevalence in the general population but that BPD is linked with a significantly higher level of physical and mental disability for women than it is for men.
-In addition, the types of co-occurring conditions tend to be different for women than for men.
-The most common co-occurring disorders in women are major depression, anxiety disorders, eating disorders, and PTSD.
+Other research has suggested that there may be no gender difference in prevalence in the general population but that BPD is linked with a significantly higher level of physical and mental disability for women than for men.
+In addition, the types of co-occurring conditions tend to be different for women than men.
+Women’s most common co-occurring disorders are major depression, anxiety disorders, eating disorders, and PTSD.
 Men with BPD are more likely to have co-occurring substance use disorder and antisocial personality disorder, and they are more likely to experience episodes of explosive or intense anger.

 What Kind of Trauma Causes BPD?
 What are the Causes of BPD?

 What trauma causes BPD?
 Several environmental factors seem to be widespread among people with BPD.
 These include: